 - where to hang your robe or street clothes.

 - how to position yourself on the table, such as "in between the sheets, face down, with your face in the cradle."

 - what to expect next.
 "I'm going to step out of the room, and wait for you to get ready.
 I will knock before I come back in."

-The therapist usually gives you a minute or two to get settled, and when it's quiet, she knocks on the door and asks "are you ready?"
-She won't come in until you answer.
-That way, you are assured you won't be caught in a state of undress.
+You have a few minutes to get settled.
+The therapist is standing on the other side of the door, listening, and when it's quiet, she knocks and asks if you're ready.
+She won't come in until you answer so you won't be caught in a state of undress.